 The decision to purchase a robot is one that takes careful consideration.
 Since robotic automation is often a significant investment, you want to make sure the equipment can handle the unique needs of your facility’s application.
-Unfortunately, many robotic manufacturers lack the resources to customize robots to fit the needs of every end-user.
-One way to mitigate that issue is to use robotic integration.
+Unfortunately, most robot manufacturers lack the resources to customize robots to fit the needs of every end-user.
+One way to mitigate that challenge is to use a robotic integration partner.

 What is Robotic Integration?

 Robotic integration allows robotic systems to be programmed and outfitted for specific automated manufacturing tasks (4).
 To take advantage of robotic integration, you need robotic integrators, which are companies that will individually evaluate each project to determine the best robotic technology for the job.